bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-05-26-old-man-movie.md

+---
+layout: post
+title: The Old Man Movie - Lactopalypse!
+published: true
+date: 2023-05-26
+readtime: true
+categories: ['PREVIEW']
+tags: [Animation, Comedy]
+metadata: 'Estonia 2019, 88 mins<br> Directors: Mikk Mägi, Oskar Lehemaa'
+pdf: '2023-05-26-old-man-movie.pdf'
+---

 _+ Q&A with directors Mikk Mägi and Oskar Lehemaa_

 If the Czech filmmaker Jan Švankmajer and the _South Park_ crew launched a joint takeover of Aardman Animation, they might come up with something as surreal and puerile as this madcap, very funny, somehow sweet-natured Estonian stop-motion comedy.
 Expanding on the viral _Vanamehe Multikas_ web series of shorts, starring the cheerfully sinister Old Man farmer character, the feature raises its narrative stakes to a potential ruminant apocalypse, while the bodily function- and bovine-inspired clowning is arguably filthier than ever.
 Call it _Creature Discomforts_.

 The story’s bizarre background is laid out in an archive newsreel style reminiscent of Pixar’s _The Incredibles_ (2004) or _Up_ (2009): successful farmer Old Milker loses it all in a mushroom cloud of dairy when his prize cow explodes after not being milked.
 Cut to the present day, and now another farmer, the Old Man, provides the neighbourhood with milk from his prize heifer.
 When his hapless grandchildren Aino, Priidik and little Mart arrive from the city to stay, however, things go awry.
 The kids accidentally allow the cow to escape, resulting in a desperate pursuit to prevent another ‘Lactopalypse’ as the rogue animal’s udders swell.
 Watching these events, the deranged Old Milker, now a disgusting part-man-part-milk hybrid, seizes his chance for revenge, hiring three local unemployed workers armed with chainsaws to hunt down the cow themselves.